An Easy “On the Go” Tool for Helping to Tell the Story of an Educational Adventure Tour

 Exiting Through the Gift Shop: Using Interpretive Principles to Strengthen the Park Store

-Telling the story of your conservation, wildlife, or park non-profit is critical work.
+Sharing the story of your nonprofit is critical work.

 Here are six principles of interpretation developed by Freeman Tilden and re-stated by Larry Beck and Ted Cable in their book, “The Gift of Interpretation.”
-I’ve included questions to ask when thinking if a product is appropriate for your audience/store.
+I’ve mapped their principles to questions for you to ask if a product is appropriate for your audience/store.

 To learn more about Interpretation visit the National Association for Interpretation online, www.interpnet.com.